tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ### Code editor

 The app now comes with a tabbed code editor, allowing for easier editing and execution of R code.
-The editor integrates with the webR virtual filesystem (VFS), meaning that multiple R scripts can be opened, edited and saved and they will be available to the running Wasm R process.
+The editor integrates with the webR virtual filesystem (VFS), meaning that multiple R scripts can be opened, edited, and saved and they will be available to the running Wasm R process.

 The editor pane is built upon the excellent [CodeMirror](https://codemirror.net) text editor, which provides most of the component's functionality.
 CodeMirror provides built-in support for syntax highlighting of R code, which is enabled by default when R source files are displayed.